Celadet Alî Bedirxan (1893-1951)

 In 1925 the Şêx Seîd rebellion was the first major Kurdish rebellion against the Kemalist regime.
 Its failure was a blow to the Kurdish nationalist movement.
 In 1927, a conference of Kurdish nationalists in Beirut formed a committee called Xoybûn (“Be Yourself”), to coordinate the movement.
 It was the first Kurdish political organization to seek an independent Kurdistan.
 Celadet Ali Badirkhan was elected its first president.

 Celadet then looked elsewhere for support for an autonomous Kurdistan.
-In Iran he met with Reza Shah.
-But the shah tried to dissuade him from his goals and offered him a consulate job.
+In Iran he met with Reza Shah, but the shah tried to dissuade him from his goals and offered him a consulate job.
 When Celadet declined, the shah expelled him from Iran.
 Then Celadet moved on to to Iraq, but the British too did not welcome his aspirations.

 After these military defeats and political rejections, the brothers Celadet and Kamuran parted ways with Xoybûn.
 Celadat decided to devote himself to Kurdish cultural issues.
 They moved to Syria in 1931 and initiated a Kurdish cultural movement.